Mastitis refers to the inflammation of the udders.1

 - Stress – Minimize stress for your herd.

-- Dehorning – Dehorn your dairy goats to prevent accidents and injury.3
+- Dehorning – Dehorn your dairy goat to prevent accidents and injury.3

 - Udder Checks – Palpate the udders before breeding and only use healthy animals for breeding and milking.